usdoj-crt/beta-ada/_pages/_topics/parental-rights.md

 ## Individualized Treatment for Parents

 When making important decisions regarding a parent or prospective parent with a disability, a child welfare agency or a court must conduct an individualized assessment of the parent’s ability to provide for their child’s needs, wellbeing, and welfare.

 This means they must:
+{% list check_circle %}
-- Make a fair determination as to the parent’s ability to care for a child.
+{% list_item %}Make a fair determination as to the parent’s ability to care for a child.{% endlist_item %}
-- Assess the parent on an individual basis.
+{% list_item %}Assess the parent on an individual basis.{% endlist_item %}
+{% endlist %}
 They must not:
+{% list cancel %}
-Rely on stereotypes about people with disabilities and how they parent.
+{% list_item %}Rely on stereotypes about people with disabilities and how they parent.{% endlist_item %}
+{% endlist %}

 ## Examples of How Child Welfare Agencies and Courts Can Provide Equal Access